CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise4.md

 1. Select **Notepad** and then select **OK**.

-1. Review the Azure Resource Manager template and the close it when done.
+1. Review the Azure Resource Manager template and close it when done.

 ### Task 2: Create our Azure DevOps environment